Martial Arts Mom: Anna Grant

 Well, I’d say, I mean, you’re talking to somebody who, who has had kind of an obsession all their life with martial arts.
 Um, so yeah, absolutely.
 Your kids should be in martial arts.
 It, it teaches discipline.
 It teaches you how not to fight and how to avoid confrontation, and it teaches you self-esteem.
 You know, which is, which is huge.

 I think, uh, the way the world works today, there, there’s a lot of things that drain self-esteem.
 And this is something that can really build a person up.
 And, you know, like I said before, it’s character building.
 It’s physically demanding and you can see your hard work pay off, whereas, sometimes working on computers, you can’t.

 Tangibly see progress, but in this, you can see progress.
 So I think absolutely every parent should put their kids in, in some kind of martial arts class.
 And the reason to come to this school in particular is, well, I mean, you, you know, you’re, um, you know, it’s not a factory.
-You know, the kids don’t come in here.

 You don’t yell at ’em and demand obedience, you cultivate it like a bamboo farmer, you know, you, uh, you, you kind of lay the foundation and, and allow them to grow.